-The next thing you’ll need to do is start your free trial of Shopify.
-The free trial lets you try the product out for 14 days, which should give you plenty of time to get your store up and running.
+The next thing that you’ll need to do is start your free trial of Shopify.
+The free trial lets you try the product out for three days, after which you only pay $1 per month for the first month of your Shopify subscription.

 You don’t need to enter any credit card details to create your Shopify account and start your trial — however, you will be asked a few onboarding questions about the type of business you are creating on Shopify.

-Once you’ve answered Shopify’s questions, you’ll find yourself inside your new account!
+Once you’ve answered Shopify’s questions, you’ll find yourself inside your brand new Shopify account!

 Now you can start adding products, pick a theme and configure your payment and shipping options.

 Once you’ve signed up for your Shopify free trial, you might be tempted to start picking themes and playing around with your new store’s design.

 (To be fair, this can be the most fun part of starting a Shopify store!).